Optional Intervals Event and Two n-ary Finitary Operations: An Algebraic Framework for Unifying Parallel-Serial Execution and Axiomatizing Simultaneity from an Epistemological Perspective: A Finite Commutative Semigroup with Absorbing Element and Reflexive Absorption Property

-\ifincludeFileThe finite commutative semigroup structure expounded in Section~\ref{subsec:semigroup} exhibits a striking correspondence with the implicit operational semantics underlying natural language conjunction and programmatic composition.
-This subsection elucidates these correspondences, demonstrating that the reflexive absorption property $a \oslash a = v_{abs}$ encodes a universal constraint across linguistic, computational, and physical domains.
+\EBL \ifincludeFile The finite commutative semigroup structure expounded in Section~\ref{subsec:cayley.semigroup.algebraStructure} exhibits a striking correspondence with the implicit operational semantics underlying natural language conjunction and program composition.
+This subsection elucidates these correspondences, demonstrating that the reflexive absorption property $a \oslash a = v_{zero}$ encodes a universal constraint across linguistic, computational, and physical domains.

-In natural language, the conjunction ``and'' operates under a fundamental presupposition of \textit{referential distinctness}.
-When a speaker asserts a proposition of the form ``Event A and Event B'' there exists an implicit requirement that the referents of A and B be distinguishable within the discourse context.
+In natural language, the conjunction ``And'' operates under a fundamental presupposition of \textit{referential distinctness}.
+When a speaker asserts a proposition of the form ``Event A and Event B'', there exists an implicit requirement that the referents of A and B be distinguishable within the discourse context.
 The utterance ``Dr.A and Dr.A submitted a paper'' is semantically anomalous precisely because it violates this distinctness condition.
-While natural language processing systems often treat ``and'' as an idempotent, associative operator (interpreting $\{a,\ a,\ b\}$ as $\{a,\ b\}$), this elides a crucial cognitive constraint: the mental model construction underlying linguistic comprehension cannot sustain identical, indistinguishable participants occupying distinct participant roles simultaneously.
+While natural language processing systems often treat ``and'' as an idempotent, associative operator (interpreting $\{a,\ a,\ b\}$ as $\{a,\ b\}$), this simplification elides a crucial cognitive constraint: the mental model construction underlying linguistic comprehension cannot sustain indistinguishable participants occupying distinct participant roles simultaneously.
 This linguistic constraint manifests as \textit{self-referential absorption}: the composition of an entity with itself fails to produce a meaningful augmentation of the conceptual structure.
-Instead, it collapses into a null interpretation-- analogous to the absorption element $v_{abs}$ in our algebraic structure.
+Instead, it collapses into a null interpretation-- analogous to the absorption element $v_{zero}$ in our algebraic structure.
 The finite commutative semigroup $(\CAL{S}, \oslash)$ thus provides a formal correlate to this linguistic phenomenon, where the reflexive absorption property encodes the ungrammaticality of conjoining indistinguishable referents.

 In computer programming, composition operators (function composition, concurrent process spawning, resource allocation) enforce the distinctness constraint \textit{syntactically and operationally} rather than merely pragmatically.
 Consider the following paradigmatic cases: